ceilican/MantisWiki/Example-configuration-for-private-network.md

 You have to update configuration_file.conf to set correct bootstrap node addresses and patch to custom genesis file (with parity conf you also have to update bootstrap nodes)

+To run multiple nodes on single machine you have to set unique ports for each nodes as well as unique `datadir`

 Example application configuration file for mantis is (configuration_file.conf)
 ```
 include "application.conf"